bitovi/academy/src/typescript/09-interfaces/interfaces.md

 In the `create-park-slug.ts` file edit the ``createParkSlug`` function to take a parameter that is the interface ```DinoPark``` created previously and returns a slug for the park by replacing any spaces with dashes.
 Ex. the park "Isla Sorna Park" should return the slug `Isla-Sorna-Park`.

+<strong>Have issues with your local setup?</strong> You can use either [StackBlitz](https://stackblitz.com/fork/github/bitovi/academy/tree/main/exercises/typescript/09-interfaces/01-problem?file=src/create-park-slug.ts) or [CodeSandbox](https://codesandbox.io/p/devbox/github/bitovi/academy/tree/main/exercises/typescript/09-interfaces/01-problem?file=src/create-park-slug.ts) to do this exercise in an online code editor.

 ### Solution 2

 <details>